DigitalNinja-dev/CircleSong/README.md

 running the version it cached.
 After deploying changes, bump `CACHE` in `sw.js` — installed copies then fetch the new files on their next launch.

-### If you need a real APK

-A PWA covers testing and everyday use.
-For a Play Store listing or a `.apk` file, wrap this same URL in a Trusted Web Activity with [PWABuilder](https://www.pwabuilder.com/) or Google's Bubblewrap — both take the manifest already in this repo and emit a signed Android package.
-That path adds Play Console signing and review; nothing about the app itself changes.

 ---

 ## Key Features